v-amorim/sample_repo/SETUP.md

 To install version 3.12.2 required for the project, if using Pyenv, run `pyenv install 3.12.2` in the terminal.
 To set the project folder to use the correct version, use `pyenv local 3.12.2`.

 We also use the `virtualenv` library to create a virtual environment for the project, ensuring dependencies do not mix with the global Python environment.
-Additionally, we use the `pre-commit` library to standardize code across all contributors before committing.
+Additionally, we use the [`pre-commit`](https://pre-commit.com/) tool to standardize code across all contributors before committing.

 ```powershell
 # Install virtual environment library